janekjan/customerimporter/README.md

 ### Design decisions

 This implementation uses sorting and then counting.
 There is a more obvious approach, which uses maps instead.
-I argue that maps are using hashes internally, which although amirtise to `O(1)`, usually have a big constant complexity.
+I argue that maps are using hashes internally, which although amortise to `O(1)`, usually have a big constant complexity.
 It would be however easier to extend, as it would be easier to implement sorting by domain count or other data retrieval.

 I decided not to introduce any external libaries, but I used the standard library freely.